Frequently Asked Questions

 Please contact Mr. Marcus Norman, the Graduate Student Affairs Officer for the Department of Rhetoric, at firstname.lastname@example.org

-You may contact Professor Michael Mascuch, who is Faculty Head Graduate Student Adviser for the Department of Rhetoric, at email@example.com
+You may contact Professor James Porter, who is Faculty Head Graduate Student Adviser for the Department of Rhetoric, at email@example.com

-The profiles, research interests, and contact information of our faculty are available on the website, under People.
-We invite you to study their biographies and descriptions of current research, and to email those whose interests are closest to yours, should you have specific questions.
+The profiles, research interests, and contact information of our faculty are available on this website.
+We invite you to study their biographies and descriptions of current research, and to contact by email those whose interests are closest to yours, should you have specific questions.

 Visits to classes are at the discretion of the instructor; prospective guests may contact a professor directly about the possibility of visiting his or her course.
 Our course schedule is posted on the department website, and is available through the U.C.
 Berkeley campus’s online schedule of classes.

-The profiles and research interests of our current graduate students are posted on our department website, along with their emails.
+The profiles and research interests of our current graduate students are posted on our department website, along with their contact information.